thakursaurabh55522/getground/README.md

 ***

-## In addtition to this We can also setup the CI/CD process for the same.
+## In addtition to this I can also setup the CI/CD process for the same.